-A total of six line-kilometres of Induced Potential ("IP") surveys was recently completed by the Company covering gaps in the data related to the extreme northwest corner of Douay and the western end of the Porphyry Zone.
 The Porphyry Zone sector hosts the majority of the lower grade gold mineralization at Douay and overlaps the base metal target area west of the South Porphyry.
-Both surveys combined with the eleven previously completed IP surveys done during previous campaigns were re-interpreted as a single database.
+Both surveys combined with the eleven previously completed IP surveys done during previous campaigns were reinterpreted as a single database.
 The IP and the other geological-geophysical components of the Program will be essential in identifying any new mineralization and new exploration targets at Douay.

-Results show a match between IP and the previously interpreted airborne Magnetic and EM-INPUT[TM] surveys.
+Results show a match between IP and the previously interpreted airborne Magnetic and EM-INPUTTM surveys.
 Highlights include:

-- 1. Areas of lower IP resistivity correspond to wide swaths of deeper overburden in the central and eastern portions of Douay; - Where narrower linear IP resistivity lows occur they are overlapped by similar linear EM-INPUT[TM] anomalies, corresponding to conductive linear and recessive fault-bearing graphite typical of the Casa Berardi Deformation Zone (the "CBDZ"), as well as graphiteand sulphide-rich mudstones and cherts; - 3.
-These narrow linear IP resistivity lows mirror the complex array of faults of the CBDZ crisscrossing Douay with consistent E-W, NE-SW and NW-SE trends forming anastomosing patterns as in the case of the Douay West Zone, the gold mineralization appears to sit at the junction of two anastomosing faults; - Smaller groupings of EM INPUT[TM] anomalies located in felsic and mafic volcanic rocks are associated with more discrete areas of higher IP resistivity, likely a non-graphitic component to the conductors, such as sulphide-bearing cherts and massive sulphides; - 5.
+- 1. Areas of lower IP resistivity correspond to wide swaths of deeper overburden in the central and eastern portions of Douay; - Where narrower linear IP resistivity lows occur they are overlapped by similar linear EM-INPUT[TM] anomalies, corresponding to conductive linear and recessive fault-bearing graphite typical of the Casa Berardi Deformation Zone (the "CBDZ"), as well as graphiteand sulphide-rich mudstones and cherts;

+- These narrow linear IP resistivity lows mirror the complex array of faults of the CBDZ crisscrossing Douay with consistent E-W, NE-SW and NW-SE trends forming anastomosing patterns - as in the case of the Douay West Zone, the gold mineralization appears to sit at the junction of two anastomosing faults; - 4.
+Smaller groupings of EM INPUT[TM] anomalies located in felsic and mafic volcanic rocks are associated with more discrete areas of higher IP resistivity, likely a non-graphitic component to the conductors, such as sulphide-bearing cherts and massive sulphides; - 5.
 The largest of these EM INPUT[TM] groupings spans some 4 kilometres in length, containing a 1 km wide series of conductors with higher IP resistivity running westwards from the South Porphyry; and - 6.
 A similar 3.7 km long segment of EM-INPUT[TM] conductors and IP-resistivity highs occurs along the northwestern most occurrence of the Casa Berardi Deformation Zone, where previous drilling also indicated sulphide-bearing cherts and massive sulphides, this time anomalous in Copper, Zinc and Silver historical drill hole #J8 intersected 0.16% Copper and 16.5 g/t Silver over 0.9 meters; whereas historical drill hole #54493 gave 0.18% Zinc over 8.9 meters.

-During the Quarter, Aurvista provided a further update on the ongoing generative work for the Douay Gold Project: both the pre-existing Douay West and Adam-Porphyry gold zones were being combined into a new single, larger 1.5 kilometres long Douay West Gold Project.
+It is now believed that both the pre-existing Douay West and Adams-Porphyry gold zones can be combined into a new single, larger 1.5 kilometres long Douay West Gold Project.